geotools/geotools/docs/user/library/metadata/internal/collections.rst

   At a technical level this class is an AbstractSet in which the entries are weak references.
 This means that CanonicalSet will not hold onto created objects when they are no longer in active use by your application.

   Please note this is not a "cache" as the intended use is different.
-We are optimising for memory use here rather than speed.
+We are optimizing for memory use here rather than speed.

 * DisjointSet